Skip to Content

 Christmas in Montpellier

 But, If you’re searching for a local bite, Montpellier has no single specialty dish.
-Instead, Montpellier possesses a culinary culture filled with fresh fish, goats cheeses and fresh seasonal vegetables.
+Instead, Montpellier possesses a culinary culture filled with fresh fish, goat cheeses, and fresh seasonal vegetables.

 With over 50% of the population under the age of 35 and being one of the highest-rated student cities in France, you can guarantee the Winter nightlife will be just as appealing as the summer.